• Skip to primary navigation

 The most important part of your job application is the contact section.
 You must ensure that it is current and error-free.

-Otherwise, how will anyone be able to recruit you if they don’t have your current contact information?
+Otherwise, how can anyone recruit you if they don’t have your current contact information?

 The following contact information must be included in every receptionist resume sample: